standardebooks/manual/7-high-level-structural-patterns.rst

 Dialog rows
 ===========

 #.
-The first child of a row of dialog is a :html:`<td>` element with the semantic inflection of :value:`z3998:persona`.
+The first child of a row of dialog is a :html:`<td>` element with the semantic inflection of :value:`z3998:persona` containing the name of the speaker, without ending punctuation.

 #.
 The second child of a row of dialog is a :html:`<td>` element containing the actual dialog.
 Elements that contain only one line of dialog do not have a block-level child (like :html:`<p>`).